Kuzmin-Dmitry/centos-ansible/README.md

 # centos-ansible
-Dockerfile's for build Centos images with ansible
+Dockerfile's for build Centos images with Ansible